amifelipek/now/README.md

 # Now

-A little program that outputs the current time.
+A little program that outputs your current time.

 ## Build